grpc/proposal/A110-child-channel-plugins.md

 The user API must allow "nesting" of channel options.
 A user creating a Parent Channel `P` can provide a set of options `O_child`.
 * `O_child` is opaque to `P`. `P` does not apply these options to itself.
 * `O_child` is carried in `P`'s state, available for extraction by internal components.
+* The configuration provided by `O_child` is strictly uniform across all child channels of a particular parent channel.

 ### Propagation
 When an internal component (e.g., an xDS client factory or an auth filter) attached to `P` needs to create a Child Channel `C`: